devbobo/homebridge-platform-wemo/README.md

 Configuration sample:

-`noMotionTimer` is optional, defaults to 60 and applies to WeMo Motion Only.
+`noMotionTimer` is optional, defaults to 60 and applies to WeMo Motion only.
 It is a timer in seconds for how long after motion is not detected that the state is changed.

+`doorOpenTimer` is optional, defaults to 15 and applies to WeMo Maker only (Garage Door Opener mode).
+The time in seconds for how long it takes the garage door to open.
+It is used to generate the `Open` state after the door has been requested to `Open`, due to only having one input.
+If `Sensor` is set to `No` in the WeMo app, the time is also used to generate the `Closed` state (**Not Recommended**)

 `ignoredDevices` is optional.
 Expects an array of serial numbers, any devices found with matching serial numbers will be skipped or removed from Homebridge